 But the fall months, when the weather turns colder, is the perfect time to help our kids gather their old warm coats and donate them to local organizations.

-1. Go through your house find, and then try on last year’s winter coats and fall jackets.
+1. Go through your house to find, and then try on last year’s winter coats and fall jackets.

 2. If the winter jackets no longer fit, or you have duplicate jackets and don’t need them all, put them in a donation pile.